 For effectively working with different elements, especially the dynamic elements, one should know how to create complex element locators.

-In the below two tutorials, we will study the CSS and Xpath locators which help us in creating locating complex elements.
+In the below two tutorials, we will study the CSS and Xpath locators.
+These will immensely help us in creating locators for complex web elements.

 Chapter#8 – CSS Locators [Must Read]